 Microbiology—the study of life that cannot be seen with the naked eye—holds the answers to practical problems in health and medicine, food production and preservation, alternative energy, and infectious disease control.
 Some microorganisms cause disease, but many carry out important functions that are critical to life on Earth.

 Our structured curriculum is flexible enough for you to pursue interests in clinical, environmental, basic and applied microbiology.
 You will also gain additional exposure to the natural and physical sciences and humanities, plus ample opportunities for independent study and/or directed research.
-The USciences BS in microbiology degree program is one of only a handful in the Mid-Atlantic region and meets the guidelines put forth by the American Society for Microbiology.
+The USciences microbiology major program is one of only a handful in the Mid-Atlantic region and meets the guidelines put forth by the American Society for Microbiology.

 - The McNeil Science and Technology Center offers you access to labs, equipment, and resources at the forefront of science